 There’s no better mini-escape within Ljubljana than sneaking into the shade of chestnut trees at Tivoli Park.

 Don’t tell a New Yorker this: Tivoli Park actually trumps Central Park in size.
-And for a capital city as small of Ljubljana, the enormousness of this greenspace is immediately noticeable.
+And for a capital city as small as Ljubljana, the enormousness of this greenspace is noticeable.

-Give your step counter a workout and trek up Rožnik Hill.
-Pouring into Tivoli from the northwest, Rožnik Hill is the perfect, quiet green-escape from the city.
+Give your step counter a workout with a trek up Rožnik Hill.
+Pouring into Tivoli from the northwest, Rožnik Hill is the perfect, quiet, green escape from the city.

 Take a day trip to Lake Bled